The everyday items you didn’t realise could be affecting your fertility

 When you’re trying to have a baby there are so many things you start doing, and a few that you usually stop too.
-However, there are also some very common everyday items that you probably didn’t realise could also be hindering your chances of falling pregnant.
+However, there are also some very common everyday items that you probably didn’t realise could also be hindering your chances of falling pregnant and impacting your reproductive health.

-Kiindred’s healthy home expert, Joanne Lia from NoToxRox shares a number of everyday items many of us use without realising they often contain endocrine-disrupting chemicals (EDCs), PFAs, phthalates that can affect both male and female fertility.
+Kiindred’s healthy home expert, Joanne Lia from NoToxRox shares a number of everyday items many of us use without realising they often contain endocrine-disrupting chemicals (EDCs), PFAs, phthalates that can could have health risks for both male and female fertility.

 1. Lube